-Maize is an important cereal crop with huge global attraction and holds significant prominence as human food and animal feed.
+Maize is an important cereal crop with huge global attraction and significant role as human food and animal feed.
 Various phytopathogenic fungal rots infect quality and quantity of maize before and after harvesting.
 The present study was designed intensively to combat the major objective of screening systemic fungicides against Fusarium verticilloide initiating stalk rot of maize.
-Various concentrations (20 ppm, 40 ppm) of synthetic fungicides viz; Dithiocarbamate, Ebuconazole 50% + Trifloxystrobin 25% and Prochloraz were evaluated in-vitro against F. verticilloide.
-It was revealed that Tebuconazole 50% + Trifloxystrobin 25% at 60 ppm showed the strongest anti-mycotic potential 83.6% followed by Prochloraz showing 75.19% mycelial inhibition of fungal rot, whereas dithiocarbamate was least effective at 7th day post inoculation respectively.
+Various concentrations (20 ppm, 40 ppm) of synthetic fungicides viz, Dithiocarbamate, Ebuconazole 50% + Trifloxystrobin 25% and Prochloraz were evaluated in-vitro against F. verticilloide.
+It was revealed that Tebuconazole 50% + Trifloxystrobin 25% at 60 ppm showed the strongest anti-mycotic potential83.6% followed by Prochlorazshowing 75.19% mycelial inhibition of fungal rot, whereas dithiocarbamate was least effective at 7th day post inoculation respectively.
 Summarization of our results signified that trifloxistrobin 25% + tebuconazole 50% precisely controlled the maximum radial growth of F. verticilloide.
 It is therefore suggested that timely use of these fungicides may help in enhancing overall maize yield with good economic returns.

-Keywords: Fusarium verticilloide, Dithiocarbamate, Tebuconazole, Trifloxystrobin, Prochloraz according to area and production.
+Keywords; Fusarium verticilloide, Dithiocarbamate, Tebuconazole, Trifloxystrobin, Prochloraz.

+Maize (Zea mays L). from family Gramineae, is a globally important cereal crop that ranks third after rice and wheat accordingto area and production.
 Maize was first domesticated for about 9,000 years ago in southern Mexico/Meso America (Karlsson et al. 2021).
-The global maize area (for dry grain) accounts 197 M ha, including substantive areas in Sub-Saharan Africa (SSA), Asia and Latin America (FAO, 2021).
+The global maize area (for dry grain) accounts 197 M ha, including substantive areas in sub-Saharan Africa (SSA), Asia and Latin America (FAO, 2021).
 The global maize area is primarily located in the America and Asia, with over a third each, followed by Africa with a fifth and Europe with a tenth.
 Maize is also called queen of cereals due to high yield population among all cereals (Kenganal et al. 2017).